Gabriel Guay: Dryads

 Les grives (The Thrushes) was exhibited at the Paris Salon of 1899.
 It was shown again at the Exposition Universelle of 1900, along with Poème des bois.
 Here the dryads, like hungry thrushes, are entwined amid grape vines, shimmering with dew and the blood-red juice of crushed grapes ("du sang des grappes écrasées" according to the uncredited verses in the Salon program).
 The critic Camille Le Senne praised its "rare luminous qualities" and "undeniable poetic charm."
+Frederick Norton Finney called it "most gorgeously colored...a bold and splendid piece of work."
 The painting is now known only from poor reproductions.